 Maui Expectations Vs Reality Strong Ocean

 Reality: No chance um!
 Maui is surrounded by thousands of miles of open ocean, and the seas here are more powerful than they look.
 So pay attention to the warning signs, and don’t swim at places like Big Beach, DT Fleming, and the North Shore.
+This goes for rocky areas and blowholes around the ocean as well.
+If the area is wet it means the water could come crashing down and sweep you out to sea at any moment.
+Sadly, there is usually not enough time to perform a successful rescue if this happens.
+Stay safe out there!

 If you want to hit the waves, go with a Maui surf instructor.
 They’ll take you to the safest spots and teach you what to look for in the currents and tides.
 If you’re a little more advanced, most surf schools offer personalized lessons too.